 Autonomous Design

-Radical design that acknowledges multiplicity in the context of what is potentially being proposed.
+Radical design approach that acknowledges multiplicity in the context of what is potentially being proposed.
 The term stems from the critical design studies of Colombian anthropologist Arturo Escobar who asserts that designers should draw from the humanitarian character of materials, culture, politics, epistemologies, and ontologies.
-The idea of this is in dialogue with what is at stake in the application of the core-periphery model as it attempts to resolve the comparative analysis of global design through a colonial lens by applying it to the concept of the pluriverse instead.
-Escobar additionally acknowledges the contradiction of the term “autonomous”, as he claims it is dependent on the people and their above mentioned humanitarian character that it is meant to benefit from.
-The conceptual creation of this was heavily inspired a great deal from the Quechua philosophy known as Buen Vivir or sumak kawsay (good living) promoting a sustainable way of life based on the ecologies surrounding them.
+He is most associated with popularizing Wlliam’s Jamess concept of the pluriverse, which recognizes the variety of ontologies within respective regions of development.
+Application of this theory was meant as an attempt to resolve the derogatory comparative analysis of global design through a more inclusive lens as an alternative to the core-periphery model.
+Escobar additionally addresses the contradiction of the term “autonomous,” as he claims design, more specifically industrial design, is dependent on the people and their humanitarian character that it is meant to benefit from.
+The conceptual creation of this was heavily inspired by the Quechua philosophy known as Buen Vivir or sumak kawsay (good living), which promotes a sustainable way of life based on the ecologies surrounding them.